Plumsail/forms-docs/SharePoint/how-to/create-pdf-power-automate.rst

 .. |pic12| image:: ../images/how-to/create-pdf-power-automate/create-pdf-power-automate-12.png
    :alt: Append to array

 ..
 Note:: Status is a Choice field.
-To get the value of the Choice field as a string, please choose the "Status Value"  in the dynamic content.
+To get the value of the Choice field as a string, please choose the 'Status Value'  in the dynamic content.

     |pic13|

     .. |pic13| image:: ../images/how-to/create-pdf-power-automate/create-pdf-power-automate-13.png

 ..
 Note:: AssignedTo is a Person or Group field.
-To get the name of the person, please choose the "Assignedto DispalyName"  in the dynamic content.
+To get the name of the person, please choose the 'Assignedto DispalyName'  in the dynamic content.

     |pic14|